Stevesd/lamplighthelp/v0/2-0-0_Introduction.markdown

 **System Administration**

 The final sections cover making changes in the structure and core settings of your system.
-Changes from previous versions, troubleshooting, and some pointers to help when setting up your system for the first time.
+This includes changes from previous versions, troubleshooting, and some pointers to help when setting up your system for the first time.

 **Downloading the manual**

 The whole manual is available to download as a Word document.
 You can download it by clicking the 'Download' menu item, in the top left of any help page.

-If you have any suggestions about how the documentation could be improved do please let us know, by email to [enquiries@lamplightdb.co.uk](mailto:enquiries@lamplightdb.co.uk)
+If you have any suggestions about how this help documentation could be improved do please let us know, by email to [enquiries@lamplightdb.co.uk](mailto:enquiries@lamplightdb.co.uk)

 ###### core module